rometsch/fargocpt/README.md

 - how to plot some results.
 After completing this notebook, you likely know enough to run and analyze your own experiments.

+To learn what the parameters do while the documentation is being written, check out [parameters.md](https://github.com/rometsch/fargocpt/blob/devel/parameters.md) or open an issue here on github.

 ## Running locally

 To run locally on your computer, clone the last commit of the repository